All Episodes

 Absolutely.

-Um, you know, as we said before, you have to ask yourself, do I have the time and and uh space to deal with the large dog?
+As we said before, you have to ask yourself, do I have the time and space to deal with a large dog?

-And then on top of that, within the category of large dogs, you have dogs like yours that require even more um expertise and knowledge to work with him.
+And then on top of that, within the category of large dogs, you have dogs like yours that require even more expertise and knowledge to work with them.

-You really need to know dog behavior if you're taking on a German Shepherd or a Belgian Malinois or a Rottweiler or a Pit Bull or anything that's large and powerful, especially a Belgian Melon Wall like you have, because those dogs are uh chosen specifically to help with security and police work and military work.
+You really need to know dog behavior if you're taking on a German Shepherd or a Belgian Malinois or a Rottweiler or a pit bull or anything that's large and powerful, especially a Belgian Malinois like you have, because those dogs are chosen specifically to help with security and police work and military work.

 Oh, yes.

-The only time that they don't want to work is if they are completely exhausted.
+Time that they don't want to work as if they are completely exhausted.

 And that doesn't even last very long.

-So um, you know, you you gotta realize you know, you know, some people saw the newer John Wick uh movies with and they had two Belgian Mallon laws in there, and everybody wanted a Belgian Mall because they're so awesome at attacking people and uh all the commands that they learn and stuff.
+So, you know, you got to realize, you know, some people saw the newer John Wick movies and they had two Belgian Malinois in there and everybody wanted a Belgian Malinois because they're so awesome at attacking people and all the commands that they learned and stuff.

 And most people just need to be working on socializing their dogs.